bibhashnag/Python-Learning/README.md

 # Python-Learning - My repository to learn and practice python programming.

+Welcome to my Python Programming Learning Repository! 🚀 This repository is a collection of my journey to learn the Python programming language from scratch, covering basics to advanced concepts with practical projects.

 This repository serves as a structured and organized approach to learning Python.
 I will be documenting everything I learn, along with code examples, notes, and mini-projects.
 Feel free to explore and even contribute if you'd like!

 📖 Learning Path

-Introduction to Python
+1. Introduction to Python

-Setting up Python Environment
+   - Setting up Python Environment

-Python Syntax & Variables
+   - Python Syntax & Variables

-Data Types & Operators
+   - Data Types & Operators

-Conditional Statements & Loops
+   - Conditional Statements & Loops

 Functions & Modules